oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Default Values and Double Allocation

 The Status Issuer is RECOMMENDED to initialize the Status List byte array with a default value provided as an initialization parameter by the Issuer of the Referenced Token.
 The Issuer is RECOMMENDED to use a default value that represents the most common value for its Referenced Tokens to avoid an update during issuance (usually 0x00, VALID).
-This preserves the benefits from compression and effectively hides the number of active Reference Tokens since a valid state looks the same as one that was initialized but not used yet.
+This preserves the benefits from compression and effectively hides the number of managed Referenced Tokens since an unused index value can not be distinguished from a valid Referenced Token.

 The Status Issuer is RECOMMENDED to prevent double allocation, i.e. re-using the same `uri` and `index` for multiple Referenced Tokens (since `uri` and `index` form a unique identifier that might be used for tracking, see (#privacy-considerations) for more details).
 The Status Issuer MUST prevent any unintended double allocation.